 Chicken byproduct can mean any leftover part of the chicken, and not just its organs.
 With quality recipes, manufacturers generally state “chicken liver, chicken heart, “ and so on.

-When a manufacturer lists byproduct only, that means it’s probably a combination of a lot of unsavory things that won’t sound as good when listed down and specified.
+When a manufacturer lists byproduct only, that means the food may contain a combination of a lot of unsavory things that won’t sound as good when listed down and specified.

 Lastly, this food uses more carbs than protein to supply the energy needs of dogs because there are three grain and corn ingredients within the first five slots.